Buyer Beware! Read this before you buy probiotics for your dog.

 Now Read This:

 Problem #1: Not all probiotics are alike.
 Many cheap probiotics are unstable and lose their beneficial properties in the dog's stomach before the probiotics can reach the intestine.
 The intestine is where the probiotics need to plant in order to seed the dog's intestinal tract with healthy flora.
+Some probiotics are already dead unavailable (dead) when you purchase the product.

 The Right Dog Probiotics Will Help Dogs With: